 Most treks in the region are based in Huaraz.
 If you’re short of time, you can do a day hike to the stunning glacier lake, Laguna 69, or try your hands at mountaineering by scaling the peak of Nevado Mateo.

 If you are still wondering what to do in Peru, the Pastoruri Glacier is also in the Cordillera Blanca but it deserves its own mention.
 This cirque glacier is one of the only few remaining in the tropical areas of South America, and global warming has caused it to shrink even more.
 Despite that, the Pastoruri Glacier has not lost its awe-inspiring presence.
 Standing in front of the glacier makes you feel tiny.

 At 5000m above sea level, the climate is unpredictable.
 Getting to Pastoruri Glacier means battling the relentless sun one moment and pelting snow the next.
 But getting up close to the magnificent glacier, seeing the jagged angles of the wall and the clear white and blue tinge of the ice is all worth it.

 Experts suggest that the glacier will disappear in 10 years, so, better to see it before it’s gone!

-The Nazca Lines in Peru is a series of large ancient geoglyphs in the Nazca Desert, covering over 1000 square-kilometres, the biggest of which stretches over 9 kilometres.
+The Nazca Lines in Peru is a series of large ancient geoglyphs in the Nazca Desert, covering over 1000 square kilometers, the biggest of which stretches over 9 kilometers.

 Scientists have discovered how these lines were created, although they couldn’t explain how it was done during a period without modern technology.
 Even more mysterious to researchers is why did the Nazca people draw these lines?
 What’s the purpose?